A basic understanding of puppy development will make raising your puppy a whole lot easier.

 In terms of physical puppy development, your pup will likely look like a teenager as well... long limbs, slender, maybe a bit awkward and ungainly.
 All normal and you may find his appetite will fluctuate as he goes through growth spurts.

-During this period your pup should lose his last baby teeth (the front 'fangs' or upper canines) and will have a full set of adult teeth.
+During this period your pup should lose his last puppy teeth (the front 'fangs' or upper canines) and will have a full set of permanent teeth.

 At this stage of puppy development, your pup's greatest needs are for discipline, exercise, sturdy chew toys... and patience!